 There were a myriad other problems.
 Government had banned the sale of alcohol so demand for packaging and glass had plunged.
-The oil price in May had improved a little from April's all time low of under USD20 a barrel, but still hadn't reached USD30 a barrel so sale prices for plastics were still well below what they had been at the beginning workers on the site could get permits.
+The oil price in May had improved a little from April's all time low of under USD20 a barrel, but still hadn't reached USD30 a barrel so sale prices for plastics were still well below what they had been at the beginning could get permits.